Free data at spacelike $\mathscr{I}$ and characterization of Kerr-de Sitter in all dimensions: Initial data and the Weyl tensor

 which provides a general formula for the free data in terms of the electric parts of the Weyl tensors of $g$ and $\hat g$ at $\scri$.
-In the case of $n$ odd more can be said because $\hat g$ satisfies all the conditions of Remark \ref{noddWeyl}.
-So the regular part of $(\hat C_T)_{ij}$ vanishes at $\scri$ and \eqref{freedata} establishes that $g_{(n)}$ arises as the value of $(C_T)_{ij}$ at $\scri$ once all its divergent terms have been substracted.
+In the case of $n$ odd more can be said because, as justified below Lemma \ref{lemmaCt}, the regular part of $(\hat C_T)_{ij}$ vanishes at $\scri$ and \eqref{freedata} establishes that $g_{(n)}$ arises as the value of $(C_T)_{ij}$ at $\scri$ once all its divergent terms have been substracted.
 This last statement is not true in the $n$ even case with zero obstruction tensor, since $\Om^{2-n}(\hat C_T)_{ij}$ may contain regular non-zero terms.

-In the next section we will prove that in arbitrary dimension and for conformally flat $\scri$, $(\hat C_T)_{ij}$ vanishes so the $T$-electric part of the rescaled Weyl tensor of $g$ actually encodes the free-data $tf(g_n)$. \end{remark}